-Goal #1 Description Type of Goal Goal #1 All students demonstrate increased academic growth as measured by state test scores in Math and ELA, improved English proficiency, and iReady Broad
+Goal #1 Description Type of Goal

+Goal #1 Goal #1 All students demonstrate increased academic growth as measured by state test scores in Math and Broad ELA, improved English proficiency, and iReady

+State Prioriti es addressed by this goal.

-State Priorities: 4, 8
+State Prior State Priorities: 4, 8

+An explanation of why the LEA has developed this goal.

 Increasing academic outcomes for our students will always be the core focus of the school.
 Therefore, establishing a goal measuring student's academic outcomes is critical.
-Additionally, according to 22-23 CAASPP data, which serves as our baseline for the 24-27 LCAP cycle, the school has a distance from standard of -34.3 in ELA and -25.7 in Math.
-Lastly, based on 22-23 CA dashboard indicators the school was designated as a CSI low performing school.
-In order to exit CSI status the school will need to ensure that ELA and Math CAASPP outcomes do not qualify for CSI low performing criteria.
+Additionally, according to 22-23 CAASPP data, which serves as our baseline data for the 24-27 LCAP, the school has a distance from standard of -29.6 in ELA and -89.3 in Math.